 - Prevention of recurrence

-Canyon Foot & Ankle utilizes state-of-the-art wound care technologies at both our Twin Falls and Burley locations to provide the most effective treatment options available.
-Our experienced podiatrists stay current with the latest advances in wound healing.
+Canyon Foot & Ankle utilizes state-of-the-art technologies at both locations to provide the most effective treatment options available.
+Our experienced podiatrists stay current with the latest advances in healing.

 Advanced vacuum-assisted closure technology that promotes healing by: